Dexmos/Arduino-Basics/10-ReadThermistor/README.md

 The goal of this exercise is to read the Thermistor's (Temperature) output on the Serial Monitor (in the Arduino IDE).

+**The temperature value depend on the resistor value ! (because we need to calculate it using the resistor value, 5k in our case)**

 # Scheme

 <p align="center">